Resting Heart Rate Chart | What is a Good, Normal, or High RHR

 Watch Emily Reeve, the Senior Cardiac Nurse at the British Heart Foundation, show how to check your pulse.

-What is a Normal Resting Heart Rate?
+What is a Normal or High Resting Heart Rate?

 Normal Resting Heart Rate for Women